nullicw/xboxera-leaderboard/README.md

 |--weekly|indicates to calculate the weekly gains and write them to the file structure in a new weekXYZ.csv file.
 Updates $scores-subdir/lastscanstats.txt.|
 |$scores-subdir|directory structure with all weekly csv files grouped by month|

 This is run by the *weekly* GitHub action every Monday at 06:20 UTC.
+This action writes new weekyXYZ.csv and additional a file weekXYZ.txt with all the information for a forum post in Discourse's table format.

 i.e. `XboxeraLeaderboard.exe --weekly ./doc/scores`